sngdng/sngdng.github.io/index.md

 ## About Me

-I am a 2nd year Ph.D. student at Criteo and CNRS-ISIR, Sorbonne University, under the direction of [**Patrick Gallinari**](https://pages.isir.upmc.fr/gallinari/) and [**Alberto Lumbreras**](https://albertolumbreras.net/).
+I am a 3rd year Ph.D. student at Criteo and CNRS-ISIR, Sorbonne University, under the direction of [**Patrick Gallinari**](https://pages.isir.upmc.fr/gallinari/) and [**Alberto Lumbreras**](https://albertolumbreras.net/).

 My PhD research revolves around the design of models that can generate text from structured data, such as tables or knowledge graphs.
-Lately, I have been working on the development of efficient architectures.
-I am also interested in large language models and their applications to various NLP tasks.
+Lately, I have worked on the development of efficient architectures.
+I currently work on LLMs and their applications to various NLP tasks.

 ## Research Interests